PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-13 18:07:20
+Last updated: 2024-04-13 18:07:55
-Random Quote: What you have to do is show these suckers what you’re capable of.
-Show them you’re not scared. - Nairobi
+Random Quote: When Barney overhears that Ted and Robin have a secret to reveal at the wedding reception, he begins to guess what it might be. - Lily Aldrin